8 Signs Your Pool Needs Shocking

 When to add pool shock?

-For regular maintenance, pools should often be shocked once every one to two weeks but this does depend on the water’s clarity and how much use the pool gets.
+For regular maintenance, pools should be shocked once every one to two weeks, but this depends on the water’s clarity and how much use the pool gets.

-However, there are other times when it’s a good idea to shock chlorine pools outside of scheduled maintenance.
+However, there are other times when shock chlorine pools outside of scheduled maintenance are a good idea.

 Here are a few other scenarios where you might find it a good idea to shock your pool: